Sexuality of James VI and I: Contemporary accounts

-Two poems that relate James and Buckingham's relationship to Ganymede, a mortal from Greek mythology with whom Zeus falls in love, are the poems that "most explicitly alleged a homosexual relationship between the King and his "Ganymede" favourite".
+Two poems that relate James and Buckingham's relationship to Ganymede, a male mortal from Greek mythology with whom Zeus falls in love, are the poems that "most explicitly alleged a homosexual relationship between the King and his "Ganymede" favourite".
 One of the poems, by Alexander Gill the Younger, asks God to save "my sovereign from a Ganymede / Whose Whorish breath hath power to lead / His Majesty which way it lists" – the author rightly commented that the poem expressed what many thought.
 The other poem depicts the, for the poet, dire consequences of the king's rumoured sexual relationship with Buckingham through imagery of "the moral and political disorder that plagues the court of Jove [i.e., Jupiter], king of the gods, as a result of the King's sexual infatuation with the Trojan boy Ganymede".
 With the poem's charge of sodomy, the other gods, at war with Jove (who "with Ganymede lies playing", oblivious to the impending punishment for "loving so 'gainst nature") "threaten without mercy / To have him burned / That so hath turned / Love's pleasure arsy versy" (or "arse wise").
 Another poem portrays parliament as James's loyal wife and the King as her husband who's been unfaithful to her by being a Ganymede – the passive partner – to Buckingham, thereby leaving himself open to being sodomized by Spain and the Popery.

 It is possible comments were also made about the age differences between James and his favourites Carr (Earl of Somerset) and Buckingham – there was at least 20 years between them.
 For instance, while it cannot be proved without doubt that it referred to James and his favourites, Thomas Carew wrote a masque celebrating the "conjugal affection" between James's son Charles I and Henrietta Maria of France, potentially contrasting it with James and his favourites, saying the example of Charles and Henrietta Maria's marriage inspired Jupiter to ban the love of boys from his heavenly court: "Ganimede is forbidden the Bedchamber. [...]
 The Gods must keepe no Pages, nor Groomes of their Chamber under the age of 25".
 Michael B. Young comments, "Carr and Villiers, in their early twenties, would have been banished under this rule".

 In 1627, Dominick Roche, an alderman of Limerick, said the King of Spain broke off the Spanish match when he discovered James and his son, Charles, committed "unnatural crimes" with Buckingham, with the King of Spain "knowing them to be guilty of so foul a sin".